University & College Rules

 - The Office of Graduate Studies requires notification of thesis/dissertation defense two weeks prior to the defense.
 It further requires that a doctoral student submit a completed copy of the dissertation to the doctoral committee at least four (4) weeks prior to the defense.
-See GradSpace on Blackboard for deadlines.
+See GradSpace on Canvas for deadlines.

 - An electronic version of a completed thesis or dissertation must be submitted to the university.